zilov/contera/README.md

 # contera
-Contera - a tool to detect nd delete non-target organisms and adapters contamination in your genome assembly.
+Contera - a tool to detect фnd delete non-target organisms and adapters contamination in your genome assembly.
 Contera Uses BLAST against NT and custom adapters databases to find contaminations.

 ## Dependencies
 Contera is written and tested on python >= 3.5.
 To run it you should install BLAST NT database on your system (~ 110GB)